netless-io/docs/docs/blog/docs-transform.md

 ## 1. How to choose which document replacement service to use

-Our service provides two conversion services, namely: document to picture & document to web.
+Our service provides two conversion services, namely: document to picture & document to web page.
 So how should customers choose which service to use?

 -Select document to picture: no strong interaction is needed, courseware is just an outline for the teacher's lecture.
 -Select document to web page: You need to keep the details of the sequence and animation of the content in the courseware.